 Accidents can lead to serious — and expensive — injuries.
 While you can recover compensation from the at-fault driver’s insurer, most drivers only carry minimum car insurance coverage.
-If your accident-related damages exceed insurance coverage limits, you may have other options to pay for your damages.
+If your accident-related damages exceed insurance coverage limits, our Washington auto accident attorney advises that you may have other options to pay for your damages.

 Depending on your unique circumstances, these options can include:

 Underinsured motorist protection (UIM), not required under Washington State law, will cover what the other driver’s insurance coverage will not.
 UIM can pay for your damages that exceed the at-fault driver’s liability coverage, up to your policy’s limit.

 Remember that UIM is optional.
 If you did not purchase it, or you did not choose a high enough amount of UIM coverage (in most cases, your UIM coverage will need to be higher than the other driver’s liability coverage to collect compensation), this coverage will not help.

 Your Personal Injury Protection Coverage

 Personal injury protection (PIP) is another optional coverage available to drivers in the State of Washington.
 PIP coverage, available between $10,000 and $35,000, can help pay some of your damages, including medical bills and lost wages.

 If you do not have PIP coverage, but someone in your household does, you can use his/her coverage to pay for your injuries.

 Some people have an umbrella liability policy as additional coverage with their insurance.
 If the driver has an umbrella policy, you can use it to recover damages that exceed his/her automobile liability coverage.

 It is important to note that the driver’s insurer will not make this information readily available.
 Some investigation may be necessary.